 - Amphitheatre Square (Immaculate Square)

-By train Take the train Napoli-Salerno in the direction of Pompeii and then:
+Take the train Napoli-Salerno in the direction of Pompeii and then:

 - For the entrance Porta Marina, Piazza Exedra, take the Circumvesuviana Napoli-Sorrento and book The Stop Pompei Villa dei mysteries.